-Ebola Syndrome (First Print Edition Blu-ray) Unboxing
+Ebola Syndrome (Limited Edition Blu-ray) Unboxing

 Note: As I’ve purchased the film a while back, this is more akin to a ‘delayed unboxing’ post but all photos were sorted at the time of its arrival.
+This post has also been updated on 7th September 2025 to reword a few sections whilst keeping the same message across.

 Background: